Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 application designed specifically for Apache Kafka® governance.

-Our primary focus is on exploring the configuration process for achieving high availability (HA) in production environments.
+Our primary focus is on exploring the configuration process for achieving High Availability (HA) in production environments.
 By implementing these measures, we can ensure continuous operation, enhance reliability, and deliver a seamless user experience, even during unexpected failures.

 ### Why High Availability matters

-High availability (HA) is a design principle to ensure operational continuity over a given period.
+High Availability (HA) is a design principle to ensure operational continuity over a given period.
 For Klaw, being an essential tool in managing and monitoring Apache Kafka clusters, the application must be resilient to potential system failures.
-Achieving high availability for Klaw means eliminating single points of failure and ensuring minimal or no downtime, thereby leading to a more reliable Apache Kafka governance.
+Achieving High Availability for Klaw means eliminating single points of failure and ensuring minimal or no downtime, thereby leading to a more reliable Apache Kafka governance.
 Unforeseen events and emergencies can cause server failures, affecting even the most robust systems.
-By supporting high availability, Klaw is equipped to automatically recover from component failures, thereby reducing the impact of these events and providing users with a seamless experience.
+By supporting High Availability, Klaw is equipped to automatically recover from component failures, thereby reducing the impact of these events and providing users with a seamless experience.